 National Mall

-Stretching from the Capitol Building to the Lincoln Memorial, the grassy, tree-lined National Mall is a hub of activity in Washington DC.
-The open space—America's most-visited national park—between Constitution and Independence Avenues is fringed by Smithsonian museums, numerous monuments, and attractions, such as the National Archives Museum.
+Stretching from the Capitol to the Lincoln Memorial, the grassy, tree-lined National Mall is central to the culture and history of Washington DC.
+The open space between Constitution and Independence Avenues is home to the Washington Monument and fringed by Smithsonian museums and attractions such as the National Archives Museum.
+Affectionately known as “America’s Front Yard,” it has hosted such historic events as Dr. Martin Luther King Jr’s “I Have a Dream” speech and the AIDS Memorial Quilt.

 With at least a dozen museums spread along 11 blocks (plus all the other monuments and memorials), there's a lot to see and do at the National Mall.
 As a hub of so many attractions, it's featured on just about every guided tour of the city.